 The aim of this paper is to evaluate the application of a segmentation step prior to the extraction of features in the mammogram.
-Figure 1 shows graphically these different strategies, which are divided in (b) no segmentation of the breast, (c) segmentation of the breast according to the distance of each pixel to the skin-line, and (d-f) segmentation of the breast according to internal tissue information, where (d) uses Fuzzy C-Means, (e) Fractal analysis, and (f) a Statistical approach.
-The following subsection provides more details on these strategies, while the remaining subsections describe the extracted features, as well as the classifier used in this work.
+Thus, the strategies are divided in (a) no segmentation of the breast, (b) segmentation of the breast according to the distance of each pixel to the skin-line and (c-e) segmentation of the breast according to internal tissue information, where (c) uses Fuzzy C-Means, (d) fractal analysis, and (e) a statistical approach.
+The following subsections provide more details on these strategies, while the remaining subsections describe the extracted features, as well as the classifier used in this work.

-However, the first step is the segmentation of the profile of the breast [12].
+However, the first step is the segmentation of the profile of the breast.
 The aim of this initial segmentation is to isolate the breast area from other objects present in a mammographic image such as background, annotations and pectoral muscle in MLO images.
-This segmentation results in a minor loss of skin-line pixels in the breast area, but these pixels are not relevant for tissue density estimation.
+We used a previous developed algorithm for such proposal [13].

-2.1 Strategies on Breast Tissue Density Segmentation
+2.1 Strategies on breast tissue density segmentation

-No Segmentation.
-The first approach is the extraction of features of the global breast, without any kind of segmentation.
+No segmentation The first approach is the extraction of features of the global breast, without any kind of segmentation.
 Note that this approach implicitly considers the breast area as homogeneous, with the same texture for the whole breast.

-Segmentation According to the Distance to the Skin-Line.
-This approach, graphically shown in Figure 1(c), was first suggested by Karssemeijer [7].
+Segmentation according to the distance to the skin-line This approach, graphically shown in Figure 1(c), was first suggested by Karssemeijer [7].
 The main idea for such approach is the assumption that a strong correlation exists between tissue thickness and distance to the skin line.
 To compute the distance to the skin line of the breast a distance transform is used.
 First, a binary object is formed by merging the breast tissue and the pectoral (or the equivalent segmented region).
 This object is eroded repeatedly using a circular structuring element.
-The number of erosions required for a pixel to be removed from the object is taken as the distance to the skin-line.
+The number of erosions that it takes for a pixel to remove it from the object represents its taken as the distance to the skin-line.

-Segmentation Through Fuzzy C-Means.
-In contrast with the previous approach, the approach proposed by [10] aims to divide the breast into two different clusters according to the internal breast density, as is shown in Figure 1(d).
-The Fuzzy C-Means algorithm was used in order to group the pixels of the breast into two separate categories: fatty and dense tissue.
+Segmentation through Fuzzy C-Means In contrast with the previous approach, the approach proposed by [10] aims to divide the breast into two different clusters according to the internal breast density, as is shown in Figure 1(d).
+The Fuzzy C-Means algorithm [14] was used in order to group the pixels of the breast in two separate categories: fatty and dense tissue.
 As the authors suggested, instead of using a random placement of the initial seeds, the initialization is done by using the gray level values that represent 15% and 85% of the accumulative histogram of the breast pixels.
-Some mammograms do not have clearly determined dense and fatty components.
-In these cases, the result of the segmentation is one cluster grouping the breast tissue and the other cluster grouping regions with less compressed tissue (near the skin-line).
-Thus, in these cases, the breast texture information is in the breast tissue cluster, while the ribbon does not provide significant information to the system.

-Segmentation Using Fractal Analysis.
-Another work segmenting the breast using breast tissue information is the work of Raba et al. [13], in which the breasts were divided using a fractal scheme.
+Segmentation using Fractal analysis Another work segmenting the breast using breast tissue information is the work of Raba et al. [15], in which the breasts were divided using a fractal scheme.
 The fractal coding recursively splits the image in quadrants depending on the information that is contained in each region.
 The function to determine if a region should be split is based on a local histogram measure.
 A broad histogram means that the region contains intensities that covers a large spectrum from dark to lighter values, and can be split in four regions.
-These regions are recursively evaluated until the decision function determines that the region does not need to be split, thus obtaining regions with uniform properties of tissue.
+These regions are recursively evaluated until the decision function determines that the region has not to be split, thus obtaining regions with uniform properties of tissue.
 Figure 1(e) shows some results using this algorithm.